 When fittings would be limited to meta and t2 modules, and no implants and maybe even no drugs where allowed, it would come down much more to good piloting and of course skill points.
 And I think that would be much more fun overall.

-Could meta-levels evels as a factor for matchmaking work?
+Could meta-levels work as a factor for matchmaking?

 Since every item has its own meta-level, of which a lot got reworked recently, one could even go so far and make different tiers of queues.
 Pilots with all t1 or meta-modules would get into different matchmaking than the guys who have fits shimmering in green, blue, and red.
 So everyone would at least face somewhat comparable fittings.
 Taking skill points into account might be a good idea as well.
 Otherwise, pilots with 200m SP but meta- and t1 fittings would very likely still mop the floor with 10m SP pilots.
 Low SP pilots tend to be a bit less experienced on top of that.